rasenshuriken12/DSA_Prep_Qns/README.md

 # Overview

-This repository contains my solutions to **basic to medium-level Data Structures and Algorithms (DSA) problems**.
-The questions are sourced from the GeeksforGeeks DSA practice list and are categorized by data structures for easy navigation.
----

 ## 📂 Repository Structure
 The problems are grouped by data structure/topic, and each file contains solutions for multiple questions.
 Each problem is numbered as per the GeeksforGeeks list for easy reference.